-Arkadi is certainly the most historic monastery of Crete and has become the most sacred symbol of the Struggle of the Cretans for Freedom.
-It is the theater of the tragic battle of 1866, which opened the way for the liberation of the island in 1898.
+Arkadi is certainly the most historic monastery of Crete and has become the most sacred symbol of the struggle of the Cretans for liberation.
+It is the theater of the tragic Battle of 1866, which opened the way for the liberation of the island in 1898.
 Indeed, UNESCO has designated Arkadi as a European Freedom Monument.

 The Battle of Arkadi